ArturoDent/find-and-transform/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/noFindNoReplaceDemo.gif?raw=true" width="650" height="300" alt="demo of no find and no replace keys in args"/>

 ### Explanation: With no `find` key, find matches of selections or words at cursors (multi-cursors work) and select all those matches.
-Blue text are the selections.
+Blue text are selections in the demo gif.

 ---------------